vince-nlp/aclrollingreview/future.md

 - Ensure that no two reviewers for a paper are from the same research group.
 - Focus the review process on \*CL conferences only, to make expectations clearer.
 - Switch to a longer cycle to ensure all reviews are received on time.
-- Improve and clarify the user interface to encourage more discussion.
 - Introduce author response.
 - Introduce senior action editors to help manage the review process.
 - Introduce ethics review process.
 - Introduce 'soundness' to the review form.

+### OpenReview UI changes
+- Form for AEs to nominate good/bad reviewers.
+- Improve and clarify the user interface to encourage more discussion.
+- New emergency reviewer tracking and recruitment interface.
+- Integrate the responsible research checklist into the submission form.

+### Website
+- Create clear and complete guides for authors, reviewers, and venue organizers.

+### Other
+- Dual-submission checking support.
+- Extracting service records, to speed up the creation of service certificates.
+-